kareemamged/rashadai/supabase/README.md

 4. To create admin users:
    - Run `create_admin_user_auth.sql` (if users don't exist in auth.users)
    - Run `grant_admin_access_simple.sql` (to grant admin access to existing users)

+### Website Settings Setup

+1. Create the site_settings table:
+   - Run `site_settings_table.sql`

+2. Add admin permission functions:
+   - Run `functions/check_admin_permissions.sql`

+3. If you encounter the "You must be logged in" error:
+   - Follow the troubleshooting steps in the "Fix 'You must be logged in' Error" section

 ## Admin Login Credentials